Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Last reviewed Mar 2026Based on 10 products scoredClinical dose: 300-600mg daily of a standardized root extract (KSM-66 or Sensoril)

-The testosterone booster market is one of the most overhyped categories in all of supplements.
-The honest assessment: no legal supplement will produce anything close to the testosterone increase that TRT or other medical interventions provide.
-That said, ashwagandha (KSM-66) has the most consistent clinical trial data, with studies showing 15-17% increases in testosterone in stressed and subfertile men.
-Zinc and vitamin D address deficiency-driven low testosterone.
-We scored testosterone-related supplements with brutal honesty about what the evidence actually shows versus what the labels promise.
+Few categories are more overhyped than testosterone boosters, so let us set the expectation up front: no legal supplement comes close to what TRT or other medical treatments do for your testosterone.
+Within those limits, ashwagandha (KSM-66) has the most consistent trial data, with studies showing 15-17% increases in testosterone in stressed and subfertile men.
+Zinc and vitamin D help when low testosterone is being driven by a deficiency.
+Tongkat ali is the one herbal option with a real but small and preliminary RCT signal, mostly in stressed or low-testosterone men.
+We scored testosterone-related supplements with blunt honesty about what the evidence shows versus what the labels promise.

 See the full Ashwagandha scorecard →